 Common Cockapoo Health Problems You Should Know About

-Cockapoos are one of the most adorable hybrid dog breeds out there.
-The offspring of a Cocker Spaniel and a Poodle, this dog has taken some of the best characteristics from each breed and made the whole world fall in love with them in the process.
-So, expect an affectionate dog with a lovely temperament who’s so intelligent that it makes training a breeze.
+Cockapoos are one of the most adorable designer crossbreeds out there.
+The offspring of a Cocker Spaniel and a Poodle (Toy or Miniature), this dog can take some of the best characteristics from each breed and has made the whole world fall in love with them in the process.
+So, expect an affectionate, but highly active, dog who’s so intelligent that it can make training a breeze – as long as they get the exercise and enrichment they need.

 But that’s not all the Cocker Spaniel and Poodle passed down to their Cockapoo puppies Health issues usually seen in the Cockapoo’s parents can also be part of that inheritance.
-So, if you’re wondering which Cockapoo health problems to look out for, here are the hereditary issues that seem to affect these dogs the most.
+So, if you’re wondering which Cockapoo health problems to look out for, here are the hereditary issues that can affect these dogs.

 Cockapoo health issues